-Total anticipated funding for a cooperative agreement is \$300,000 and is subject to the availability of FY 2005 appropriations.
-No more than one award is anticipated from this announcement.
+Total anticipated funding for these cooperative agreements is up to \$300,000 and is subject to the availability of FY 2006 appropriations.
+Two to four awards are anticipated from this announcement.
 The nature of the cooperative agreement is such that the Center will provide substantial involvement in the project.
-General areas of responsibilities that the Center has had in past projects include: development of spatial models and analyses to address the identified management needs; guidance in the development of socioeconomic information and analyses; design of GIS and HTML architectures; and compilation of final products onto CD-ROM or Internet sites.
+General areas of responsibilities that the Center has had in past projects include training and one-to-one technical assistance to cooperator and their partners on project design and evaluation, logic model development, and performance metrics.